DennisCoding/wrangling-genomics/00-readQC.md

    ```bash
 java -jar ~/Trimmomatic-0.32/trimmomatic-0.32.jar inputfile outputfile OPTION:VALUE...
 ```
-'java -jar' calls the Java program, which is needed to run trimmomargumentstic, which lived in a 'jar' file (trimmomatic-0.32.jar), a special kind of java archive that is often used for programs written in the Java programing language.
-If you see a new program that ends in '.jar', you will know it is a java program that is executed 'java -jar program name'.
-The 'SE' argument is a keyword that specifies we are working with single-end reads.
+'java -jar' calls the Java program, which is needed to run trimmomatic, which is located in a 'jar' file (trimmomatic-0.32.jar), a special kind of java archive that is often used for programs written in the Java programing language.
+If you see a new program that ends in '.jar', you will now know it is a java program that is executed via the command: 'java -jar program name'.
+The 'SE' argument is a *Trimmomatic* specific keyword that specifies we are working with single-end reads.

 The next two arguments are input file and output file names.
 These are then followed by a series of options.
 The specifics of how options are passed to a program are different depending on the program.
 You will always have to read the manual of a new program to learn which way it expects its command-line arguments to be composed.